MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/activate-fs-mobile-app-license.md

 To speed up the process, we've provided a quick form for you to fill out to request the activation.

-## What you need to know before you submit a request
+## What you need to know before you submit an activation request
 There are a few important details to know before you submit a request to activate [!include[Dynamics 365 for Field Service](../includes/pn-dyn-365-field-service.md)] mobile licenses:

 - You need Office 365 global admin privileges to manage licenses for a Dynamics 365 organization.